Last updated: June 20, 2026

 “I am a single parent in [county].
 I need help with [food, shelter, rent, utilities, child care, or transportation].
 Can you give me programs that are open now and tell me what to ask for when I call?”

-When calling a Community Action Agency
+When calling a Community Action agency

 “I have a utility shutoff notice dated [date].
 Do you have LIHEAP or crisis funds open for my county?
 What documents should I bring, and can I get an appointment before the shutoff date?”